 Origin of the Turkish Angora

-How the Turkish Angora first came to be is a bit of a mystery, but it is largely believed that it a direct relative of wildcats that lived and existed in Africa 1000’s of years ago.
+How the Turkish Angora first came to be is a bit of a mystery, but it is primarily believed that it is a direct relative of wildcats that lived and existed in Africa 1000s of years ago.
+It is known that they were first “discovered” by the “West” in the early 1400s around the area previously known as Angora, Turkey.
+During this time, folks understood a “market” for aristocratic-looking cats throughout Europe, and the Turkish Angora definitely “fit the bill.”

 In fact…

-Change the fact that the Turkish Angora remained quite popular in it’s home land which remains the same even up to modern day.
-The Turkish Angora, can also thank the Turkish government and the Ankara Zoo, who back in 1940 worked together to help protect and promote the breed within Turkey and ensure that the breed would survive into the 21st century.
+This did not change the fact that the Turkish Angora remained quite popular in its homeland, which remains the same today.
+The Turkish Angora can also thank the Turkish government and the Ankara Zoo, who, back in 1940, worked together to help protect and promote the breed within Turkey and ensure that the species would survive into the 21st century.

 In 1962…

 The Turkish Angora finally “officially” made it to the United States and became registered under the Cat Fancier’s Association in 1968, and then fully recognized as white Turkish Angoras in 1972.
 Colored Turkish Angoras were recognized in 1978.
-They are also recognized by The International Cat Association.
+The International Cat Association also recognizes them.

 They’re also…

-Warn you that they’re not shy.
-In fact, they will make a friend out of anyone they meet, so don’t get jealous.
-This friendliness also applies to other animals so, if you have another pet, that’s great!
-If you don’t, you may want to consider adopting a pair of Angoras this way it won’t be up to you to keep him or her entertained 24/7.
+They are very assertive cats.
+They’ll get your attention, but deep down, they probably think it’s for your sake, not theirs.
+They believe they’re in charge and will most likely be around you all day and try to help in any way they can.
+We should also warn you that they’re not shy.
+They will make a friend out of anyone they meet, so don’t get jealous.
+This friendliness also applies to other animals, so if you have another pet, that’s great!
+If you don’t, you may want to consider adopting a pair of Angoras.
+This way, it won’t be up to you to keep them entertained 24/7.

 Because…

-These guys can get bored easily unless they’re in the company of someone who’s going to give them attention.
-And, they form habits very fast.
+These guys can get bored quickly unless they’re in the company of someone who will give them attention.
+And they form habits very fast.
 So, if you teach them to do one thing, a thing that isn’t very good, then they’re most likely to repeat that action over and over again.
-It’s hard to change the mind of Turkish Angoras, so just make sure that you’re not a bad influence on them.
+It’s hard to change the minds of Turkish Angoras, so make sure you’re not a bad influence on them.

-Have many sides, but one thing will always remain true.
+Turkish Angoras have many sides, but one thing will always remain true.
 They will love you unconditionally.
-They’ll lay by you as you nap and sit on your lap and watch Netflix with you.
+They’ll lay by you as you nap, sit on your lap, and watch Netflix.

-Deaf cats can generally “cope” well with their condition, this is something that you’ll definitely want to consider when choosing which Turkish Angora cat breeder you want to work with as well as “which” Turkish Angora kitten you want to adopt.
+The Turkish Angora cat is a relatively healthy cat breed, except that “white” Turkish Angora with blue eyes will experience a much higher risk of being born deaf.
+While deaf cats can generally “cope” well with their condition, this is something that you’ll want to consider when choosing which Turkish Angora cat breeder you want to work with and “which” Turkish Angora kitten you wish to adopt.

 Which brings us…